fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 #### Create a Python virtual environment

+**IMPORTANT**: The project is configured for TensorFlow without GPU.
+If you are using it on a GPU-enabled system, open `requirements.txt` and follow th instructions there to use the GPU version of TensorFlow.

 The project depends on specific versions of Keras and TensorFlow.
 The safest way to install the correct versions, without affecting other projects you have on your computer, is to create a Python virtual environment specifically for this project.